-Talk to the American Meteorological Society, January 10, 2019 – How volcanoes control climate change: Throughout the last 10,000 years, extensive basaltic lava flows that formed primarily in sub-aerial rift zones and covered hundreds of square kilometers of land were contemporaneous with short periods of major, rapid, global warming.
+Talk to the American Meteorological Society, January 10, 2019 – How volcanoes control climate change (13 minutes): Throughout the last 10,000 years, extensive basaltic lava flows that formed primarily in sub-aerial rift zones and covered hundreds of square kilometers of land were contemporaneous with short periods of major, rapid, global warming.
 Major explosive volcanic eruptions form aerosols in the lower stratosphere that reflect and scatter sunlight, causing global cooling.
 Abstract

 Talk to the Geological Society of America, November 5, 2018 – Climate change is caused by volcanism, which is caused by plate tectonics (15 minutes): How climate change is controlled by a balance between two distinctly different types of volcanic activity and how this balance is controlled by the motions of tectonic plates.
 Abstract and slides.